-In theory then, they should be cheaper.
-After all, you’re using it for 9 or 10 months as opposed to 12 right?
-However, it is worth remembering that many providers offer incentives to get you to sign up for 12 months.
-These can include free services or reduced price services for a period of time – so it’s a good idea to do a thorough comparison of all package prices.
+However, it’s worth remembering that many providers offer incentives to get you to sign up for 12 months – these can include free services or reduced price services for a period of time – so it’s a good idea to do a thorough comparison of all package prices.